 4. Prep and cook.

-– Prep whole meals.
+– Stick with your plan.
 Start with whatever takes the longest to cook, or has the most downtime (rice cooker).

-– Prep parts of meals.
+– You can also prep parts of meals, instead of complete meals.
 Chop veggies.
 Portion out spices.
 Cook meats.
 These things sometimes all happen on Sunday.
 I might talk about Meal Prep Sunday a lot, but meal prep can happen on any day of the week.

 – Portion your food into small airtight containers.
 Use a scale.
 Take the entire amount you started with and divide it into how many servings you want.